copipastaguy/task-management-system/client/README.md

 - [x] add user route: /add
 - [x] validate if user exist

+- [] validate password
+- [] validate email
+- validator returns True/False
+- if all is True -> send query
+- if any field is False -> dont send query

-- [x] add username, password, email, group
+- [] add username, password, email, role

 run database for login user
 check if column value is empty